10 February 2018 / /

 We make heavy use of borgbackup and our MooseFS deployment was no exception.
 We store encrypted backups at a third off-net location (also within the “EU data protection zone”) to make sure we are keeping data secure from breaches but also safe from loss.

 For now we are relying on our virtualisation platform, and its underlying replicated storage, to help guarantee our master server's availability; and a metalogger in a separate location for disaster recovery.
 But in future we may wish to evaluate the MooseFS Pro license for leader/follower master servers for even more durability.

 Update from May 2018

-We've been using MooseFS in production for a few months now, and are still exceedingly pleased with it. fulcrm's background job processing systems make constant use of the MooseFS cluster to store reports, and all our customers' document attachments go into MooseFS.
+We’ve been using MooseFS in production for a few months now, and are still exceedingly pleased with it. fulcrm’s background job processing systems make constant use of the MooseFS cluster to store reports, and all our customers’ document attachments go into MooseFS.
 Despite suffering a drive failure — and even a brief reachability issue between two parts of our cluster caused by a third party outage — we’ve had perfect availability.